Toby-Sharman/Physics-Simulation-Program/README.md

 Classes will keep a general description of all of their methods and an example of usage.
 For methods in classes there will be a brief description of what the method does but any important details will be kept in a class wide comment to avoid duplication of comments for similar function (for example addition and subtraction overloads having the condition that the units have the same dimensions).
+Any private class methods will not be described in the class header as to be more clear it is not a callable option.

 ---